3li-7assan-Dev1712/Farfish/README.md

 <h1>Welcome to Farfish!</h1>
 Farfish is a social media app.
-With Farfish you can easily communicate with your friends and family, sending photos, videos, audio and much more! just download the app and sign in and enjoy with it.</br></br>
+With Farfish you can easily communicate with your friends and family, sending photos, and messages in realtime!. just download the app and sign in and enjoy with it.</br></br>
 <h2>Technologies the app demonstrates:</h2></br>
 The app uses the most of the jetpack libraries like: WorkManager, Navigation component